• Skip to main content

 • Cool slightly before serving.
 Serve warm or at room temperature.
 Makes about 1 cup.

-Alternative thickener: whisk 1 tsp cornstarch with 1 tsp water; pour in the slurry towards the end and simmer 1-2 minutes until thickened to your desired texture.
+Alternative thickener: whisk 1 teaspoon cornstarch with 1 teaspoon water; pour in the slurry towards the end and simmer 1-2 minutes until thickened to your desired texture.

 Variations